PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 -------------------------------------- | --------------------------------------
 i2cp.address                           | The address to listen on or an abstract address for Android LocalSocket i2cp.port                              | Port of I2CP server.
 Usually 7654.
 Ignored for Andorid i2cp.enabled                           | If I2CP is enabled. false by default.
 Other services don't require I2CP i2cp.singlethread                      | If false every I2CP session runs in own thread. true by default

 ### I2PControl interface

 Option                                 | Description
 -------------------------------------- | --------------------------------------
-i2pcontrol.address                     | The address to listen on (I2P control service)
-i2pcontrol.port                        | Port of I2P control service.
+i2pcontrol.address                     | The address to listen on (I2P control service) i2pcontrol.port                        | Port of I2P control service.
 Usually 7650.
 I2PControl is off if not specified
-i2pcontrol.enabled                     | If I2P control is enabled. false by default
-i2pcontrol.password                    | I2P control authentication password. itoopie by default
+i2pcontrol.enabled                     | If I2P control is enabled. false by default i2pcontrol.password                    | I2P control authentication password. itoopie by default
 i2pcontrol.cert                        | I2P control HTTPS certificate file name. i2pcontrol.crt.pem by default
 i2pcontrol.key                         | I2P control HTTPS certificate key file name. i2pcontrol.key.pem by default

 ### UPNP

 Option                                 | Description
 -------------------------------------- | --------------------------------------
-upnp.enabled                           | Enable or disable UPnP, false by default for CLI and true for GUI (Windows, Android)
-upnp.name                              | Name i2pd appears in UPnP forwardings list.
+upnp.enabled                           | Enable or disable UPnP, false by default for CLI and true for GUI (Windows, Android) upnp.name                              | Name i2pd appears in UPnP forwardings list.
 I2Pd by default

 ### Cryptography

 Option                                 | Description
 -------------------------------------- | --------------------------------------
 precomputation.elgamal                 | Use ElGamal precomputated tables. false for x64 and true for other platforms by default

 ### Reseeding

 Option                                 | Description
 -------------------------------------- | --------------------------------------
 reseed.verify                          | Verify .su3 signature. false by default
-reseed.urls                            | Reseed URLs, separated by comma
-reseed.yggurls                         | Reseed Yggdrasil's URLs, separated by comma
-reseed.file                            | Path to local .su3 file or HTTPS URL to reseed from reseed.zipfile                         | Path to local .zip file to reseed from reseed.threshold                       | Minimum number of known routers before requesting reseed.
+reseed.urls                            | Reseed URLs, separated by comma reseed.yggurls                         | Reseed Yggdrasil's URLs, separated by comma reseed.file                            | Path to local .su3 file or HTTPS URL to reseed from reseed.zipfile                         | Path to local .zip file to reseed from reseed.threshold                       | Minimum number of known routers before requesting reseed.
 25 by default reseed.proxy                           | Url for https/socks reseed proxy

 ### Addressbook options

 Option                                 | Description
 -------------------------------------- | --------------------------------------
 addressbook.defaulturl                 | AddressBook subscription URL.
 Only used to initialize the AddressBook. addressbook.subscriptions              | AddressBook subscriptions URLs, separated by comma.
 Note that defaulturl is not added to subscriptions URLs addressbook.hostsfile                  | File to dump AddressesBook in hosts.txt format

 ### Limits

 Option                                 | Description
 -------------------------------------- | --------------------------------------
 limits.transittunnels                  | Override maximum number of transit tunnels.
-2500 by default
-limits.openfiles                       | Limit number of open file descriptors (0 - use system limit)
+2500 by default limits.openfiles                       | Limit number of open file descriptors (0 - use system limit)
-limits.coresize                        | Maximum size of corefile in Kb (0 - use system limit)
-limits.ntcpsoft                        | Threshold to start probabalistic backoff with ntcp sessions (0 - use system limit) limits.ntcphard                        | Maximum number of ntcp sessions (0 - use system limit)

 ### Trust options